brannondorsey/apibuilder/README.md

 This section documents in detail all of the API Builder URL parameters currently available to use when making an http request to your API.

-It uses a made up table with a setup that is specifed [earlier in this documentation](#example).
+It uses a made up table with a setup that is specified [earlier in this documentation](#example).

 ###API Key Parameter

 If the API has been setup to require a unique key it will need to be included with each request.
-If the API was set up in this fashion you will not be able to access the API's data unless you have been provided with a valid key.
-API Builder APIs have this function disabled by default but can be enabled by the API owner with the `API::set_key_required()` method.
+If the API was [set up in this fashion](#limiting-and-tracking-usage-with-api-keys) you will not be able to access the API's data unless you have been provided with a valid key.
+API Builder APIs have this function disabled by default but can be ]enabled by the API owner with the `API::set_key_required()` method.

 Parameter __key:__ `key`

-Parameter __value:__ unique 40 character `sha1` key
+Parameter __value:__ A unique 40 character `SHA1` key

 __Example__:

      http://fakeorganization.com/api.php?last_name=Renolds&key=8a98253d8b01d4cf8c3fe183ef0862fa69a67b2e

-__Note:__ Failing to include a valid API key or making more than the allowed requests in a day will throw an `error` object in place of a `data` object.
+__Note:__ Failing to include a valid API key when it is required or making more than the allowed requests in a day will throw an `error` object in place of a `data` object.

 ###Private Key Parameter

 Similar to the API Key Parameter the Private Key Parameter limits access to the API.
 Unlike the API Key however there is only one Private Key allowed per API.
 This parameter is used if the API is intended to be private (i.e. for only one user, not just limited access as with the API Key Parameter).
 This function is disabled by default but can be enabled by the API owner with `API::set_private()`.

-Parameter __key:__ `key`
+Parameter __key:__ `private_key`

-Parameter __value:__ unique 40 character `sha1` key
+Parameter __value:__ A unique 40 character `SHA1` key

 __Example__: